 - Restart the Mac again, this time holding down Option.
 The Startup Manager will appear.

 - Select the drive you created with the installer and click Install macOS.

 - Once the installation is finished, you can restore your files from the backup you created.

 You Might Not Need to Downgrade at All

 If you’re thinking about downgrading your macOS version because your computer is getting slow, you might want to rethink that decision.
 While this may solve your speed problem, you could go through all that trouble only to find that your Mac still feels slow.

-Before you take any drastic steps to speed up your computer, take a moment to examine how you use it.
+Before you take any drastic steps to speed up your computer, try these tips to improve the performance of your Mac after you have updated it.
+Also, take a moment to examine how you use it.
 It’s possible that you might be making some common mistakes that can slow your Mac down.